 This article is going to take you through some important calibrations that you should run with your 3D printer and filament, to improve your 3D printing successes.

-How to Calibrate New Filament on Your 3D Printer
+How to Calibrate & Dial In New Filament on Your 3D Printer

 One of the first things you want to calibrate when it comes to your 3D printer is the filament that you are using.
 There are several brands, types of filaments, colors, and composites that require their own specialized routine to get the best results.

-It’s important to get the learning curve out the way so you can calibrate all of your favorite or new filaments before you get into printing those large models, because without calibrating it, you are more likely to see print failures or sub-optimal results.
+It’s essential to get the learning curve out the way so you can calibrate all of your favorite or new filaments before you get into printing those large models because without calibrating it, you are more likely to see print failures or suboptimal results.

-When you see people producing some of the best quality 3D prints, you can be sure they calibrated their filament as best as they could.
+When you see people producing some of the best quality 3D prints, you can be sure they calibrated their filament as good as they could.

 If you are working with the filament of a single brand, you can set up an individual file for the material and it will work for all the print from that material.
 You should review the settings if you switch from one filament material to another.